marchaesen/vcxsrv/apps/xauth/README.md

 Use "./autogen.sh" to configure the package and "make" to compile it.
-A black box check for the correctness of the package can be initiated by "make check" (make sure to install "cmdtest" from http://liw.fi/cmdtest/).
+A black box check for the correctness of the package can be initiated by "make check".
 The installation is done by "make install".

 III.
 COMMUNICATION
 ------------------